bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/testing.rst

     2. Object Detection: humanoid_league_relative_rqt
     3. Vision: bitbots_vision_tools

-Testing with simulated data (tested_simulator)
+Testing in Simulation
 ------------------------------------------------

 We can test with values closer to real data if we do not use random data from humans, but with simulated data.
-We mainly use Gazebo for simulation.
+We mainly use Webots for simulation.
 It offers us two possibilities.

-One option is to simulate the physics (rather) accurately and let the robot actually walk.
-However this is computationally intensive, even if closer to reality.

-Alternatively, we can use less accurate physics and just let the robot hover the ground instead of walking.
-This is especially a good option for testing the behavior,

-:code:roslaunch bitbots_bringup simulator.launch
-Starts the simulator.

-:code:roslaunch bitbots_bringup motion.launch sim:=true
+:code:ros2 launch bitbots_bringup simulator_teamplayer.launch <param>:=false/true
-Starts the motion in the simulator (Walking, Animation, HCM)
+Starts the simulator with designated params.

-:code:roslaunch bitbots_bringup highlevel.launch sim:=true vision:=true
+:code:ros2 launch bitbots_bringup highlevel.launch <param>:=true/false
-Starts highlevel software (Gamecontroller, Teamcomm, Behavior, Vision, Transformer, Localization, Pathfinding)
+Starts highlevel software (Gamecontroller, Teamcomm, Behavior, Vision, Localization, Pathfinding)

 Testing on the robot (tested_robot)
 --------------------------------------